DylanStoutjesdijk/big-data-blog-2020-dgirzadas/docs/cc.md

 ## Part II: Large-scale analysis on REDBAD cluster

-Poland won the fight, but not the war yet.
-Just because `.pl` was the most "well-decorated" TLD in the small subset, does not mean that it can wear the crown.
+Austria won the fight, but not the war yet.
+Just because `.at` was the most "well-decorated" TLD in the small subset, does not mean that it can wear the crown.

 To really get results, representative of at least a sizeable portion of the Internet, I need to run my analysis on a bigger scale.